 In a bigger shakeup, the company brought back founder Mark Pincus as CEO in 2014 and restructured by reducing headcount and closing some offices and data centers.
 It took a charge of $27 million in 2014 for the moves.
 That followed a similar effort in 2013.

 The company sought to further address its mobile gaming situation with updated and new titles including version of FarmVille 2: Country Escape, New Zynga Poker, and New Words with Friends.
 The company released Looney Tunes Dash!, which featured Bugs Bunny, the Roadrunner, and other Looney Tunes characters, in late 2014 for the mobile market.

 Competition is another factor complicating things for Zynga.
 Games such as Candy Crush Saga and Clash of Clans have gained popularity at the expense of Zynga's offerings.

 Zynga uses acquisitions to expand globally and help it become less dependent on the Facebook platform and the US market.
 Acquisitions also help diversify its development teams and, consequently, its catalog of titles.

 Its acquisition pace completely stopped by 2013 following the restructuring, but 2011 was a busy year.
 That year it bought 15 companies to build its portfolio of social games, obtain new employees, and expand internationally.

 In 2012 it made one of its largest acquisitions, paying about $180 million for creator of Draw Something, OMGPOP.
 Also that year it bought Wild Needle Games, which focused on mobile games for women.

-Founder and Chairman Mark Pincus controls nearly 45% the company’s stock and hold 60% of its voting power.
+Founder, Chairman, and CEO Mark Pincus controls nearly 45% the company’s stock and hold 60% of its voting power.